 You said you knew you wanted to be an artist when you were 15.
 What happened then?

 I’ve always enjoyed writing and I love bringing words to life, but I used to have a really hard time expressing myself.
 For some reason, it was easier for me to do it with poetry.
-Once I realized that rap is basically poetry over a beat, I realized, ‘This is what I want to do forever.’
-It really was a lightbulb moment for me, because before that, I didn’t really have any aspirations, I didn’t know what I was passionate about.
+Once I realised that rap is basically poetry over a beat, I realised that this is what I want to do forever.
+It really was a lightbulb moment for me because before that I didn’t really have any aspirations, I didn’t know what I was passionate about.
 With rap, I really found my purpose.

 From there, you ended up going a different route and pursuing your degree.
 Why?

-Right, I read you started on MySpace.
-How much of an impact do you think it’s had on your career?
+And how much of an impact do you think Myspace had on your career?

 Your boyfriend, Quavo, is also a rapper.
 Being able to watch his experience so closely, do you notice many differences between how you’re treated within the industry?

-I just I notice that male artists link up with each other more than female artists — that's one thing that I’m like, ‘Damn, I wish we did that more.’
-It’s just really organic for them rather than this kind of ‘Oh, here’s another girl that's rapping.’
+I just notice that male artists link up with each other more than female artists -- that's one thing that I’m like, ‘Damn, I wish we did that more'.
+It’s just really organic for them, rather than this kind of ‘Oh, here’s another girl that's rapping'.
 We also get compared a lot.
 That’s why it's so important for me to just keep working hard and being consistent.

 What makes you stand out?

 That’s a good question.
-I don’t know, I’m from the Bay [Area] and I feel like people from there are just real — who we are in our music is who we really are in person.
+I don’t know, I’m from the Bay and I feel like people from there are just real -- who we are in our music is who we really are in person.